 - Do not plug too many things into the same outlet.
 This can overload electrical circuits.

 - Replace all older two-pronged outlets.
-All outlets in the home should be of the 3-pronged type.
-Find out why here.
+All outlets in the home should be of the three-pronged type.

 - Insert Tamper Resistant Receptacles (TRRs) or plastic safety caps in all unused electrical outlets if small children are in the home.